GabeMitchell23/gfm48FastRobots/Lab6/lab6Writeup.md

 ## P Control Most Successful Run

 The most successful P control run is shown below.
 In this run, the duty cycles for the motors when driving forward in a straight line were 33.33% for the left motor and 60% for the right motor.
 The proportional gain was 0.27.
 Lastly, the base analog write value for the left and right motors were 100 and 120 respectively.
-The additional analog write value that was multiplied by the control and added to the base was 110 and 120 for the left and right motor respectively.
+The additional analog write values that were multiplied by the control and added to the base were 110 and 120 for the left and right motor respectively.
 The video linked below shows the run - note that the robot rotated more than 180 degrees.

 [Best P Control Run](https://www.youtube.com/shorts/ipwTtwpGaeE)